 Allergic reactions to Anisakis simplex can be mistaken for allergy to fish or shellfish.
 Anyone experiencing allergy-like symptoms to a particular fish or shellfish that they have previously eaten with no problem should consider the possibility that Anisakis simplex is responsible.

 Symptoms of allergy can include hives (urticaria), swelling (angioedema), asthma or even a severe, life-threatening allergic reaction (anaphylaxis).
 There may also be abdominal pain, nausea and vomiting.
 Anaphylaxis should be treated as a medical emergency.
-Follow the links near the bottom of this page for information on anaphylaxis and its treatment.
+Click here for further information on anaphylaxis and its treatment.

 If you believe you may be allergic to Anisakis simplex the first thing you should do is visit your GP.
 A referral to an allergy clinic may be necessary.